Javivy/Javivy/README.md

 - 🤝 I’m looking for help with **Microverse**

-- 👨‍💻 All of my projects are available at [https://javivy.github.io/portfolio-microverse/](https://javivy.github.io/portfolio-microverse/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://jvargasportfolio.netlify.app/)

 - 💬 Ask me about **JavaScript, React, Ruby**